ViktorMun/connect4_react_redux_typescript/client/README.md

-# Tic Tac Toe front end
+# Connect 4 front end

 This is the frontend for the game starter in which you can play Tic Tac Toe with a friend.
 It's build using the standard `create-react-app` so the usual `yarn start` can be used.